Virtual Target Trajectory Prediction for Stochastic Targets: Introduction

-While most prediction methods aim to predict the future positions for discrete time steps, only the method presented in our previous work~\cite{CEAS-GNC-2024-103} is able to predict the probability distribution of the future positions for arbitrary times by using CNFs.
+Only the method in our previous work~\cite{CEAS-GNC-2024-103} predicts probability distributions of future positions for arbitrary times using CNFs.
 With the CNFs approach, the distribution of the future position of stochastically moving targets can be predicted.
 The advantage of this approach is that the predictions in the form of a PDF can be interpreted and visualized as a heatmap, which can be used to gain insights into the predicted behavior of the target.
 However, almost all algorithms (guidance laws, collision avoidance, ...) expect deterministic trajectories, which is a simplification that might not hold in reality.
 To bridge this gap, this paper employs a clustering algorithm to cluster the samples generated by the CNFs into a set of representative trajectories, called virtual targets.
 Since the samples can be generated for equal time steps with equal sample sizes, most of the problems that arise when clustering trajectory data can be avoided.
 Thus, a time series k-means clustering algorithm~\cite{macqueen1967some} is used to generate trajectories of the virtual targets.
 These virtual targets can then be used as a drop-in replacement for deterministic trajectory predictions in guidance laws, path planning, or other applications that require deterministic trajectory predictions.

-This paper leverages the data-driven approach of Conditional Normalizing Flows to learn the stochastic behavior of an aerial vehicle represented by a time-varying PDF of the future positions of the target.
 The contributions of this paper are two-fold: